This post is in conjunction with Film Forum’s Burt Lancaster tribute. Find out more and purchase tickets here.

-We diverge from Summer Under the Stars for a day to look a radio play turned film starring the double whammy of Barbara Stanwyck and Burt Lancaster.
 My mother’s listened to Agnes Moorehead’s original radio production – a role she tackled till the 1960s – and I’m interested in comparing these two.
-As its own film, Sorry, Wrong Number is a tidy noir with a few too many complications sustaining the runtime.
+On its own film, Sorry, Wrong Number is a tidy noir with a few too many complications to sustain the runtime.

-Leona Stevenson (Stanwyck) is an invalid left home alone one night when her husband, Henry (Lancaster) disappears.
+Leona Stevenson (Stanwyck) is an invalid left home alone one night when her husband Henry (Lancaster) disappears.
 Trying to track him down, Leona accidentally hears the details of a murder plot happening at 11:15pm.
-As Leona tries to track down her husband and find out more about the call she heard, she starts wondering if the soon-to-be victim might be her!
+As Leona tries to track down her husband and find out more about the call she heard, she starts to wonder if the soon-to-be victim might be her!

 Sorry, Wrong Number admirably builds tension, helped by a grand performance from Barbara Stanwyck.
 Had the plot conventions not inflated and dampened the tension, it could have been perfect.